shivannis/xandr-docs-public/xandr-docs/bidders/native-ad-markup-bidding.md

 ### What happens if my Native Creative passes initial audit but fails a subsequent reaudit?

 Your creative will not be permitted to serve.
 The audit failure may be due to rotating brands.
-If you believe your creative has been failed incorrectly or have other questions please contact customer support and select the Category "Creative Audit".
+If you believe your creative has been failed incorrectly or have other questions contact customer support and select the Category "Creative Audit".

 > [!NOTE]
 > The frequent creative audit rejections due to rotating brands may result in revoked access to the Ad Markup Bidding with Native feature.

 ### Where do I go for more help?

-If you have additional questions, please contact your account representative or [customer support](https://help.xandr.com/s/login/).
+If you have additional questions, contact your account representative or [customer support](https://help.xandr.com/s/login/).

 ## Related topic